Travel to Orissa? 8 Reasons why you should

 Despite having so much to offer Orissa is still not on many travel bucket lists.
 But that doesn’t have to be a bad thing!
 Here you can roam around recently excavated ancient ruins without seeing any other tourists at all.
 Or go on a boat ride through a wildlife sanctuary without sharing the experience with a big crowd of loud travellers.

 The Orissa Tourism board is currently putting a lot of effort not just in promoting the state but also in making it more attractive to anyone who wants to travel to Orissa.

 2. Richness in culture and crafts

 Orissa’s biggest selling point is definitely the versatile culture and abundance of handicrafts and handlooms.
 Every region, almost every town and village has its own identity and focuses on a different kind of craft and skill.
-We are talking terracotta, silver filigree, stone and wood carving, fine painting, palm leaf etching, applique, metal work, hand dying, weaving and much more.

 Tourism can be a great tool to save the cultures and rural lifestyles by helping these talented craftsmen finding new customers.
-Shopping here will not just leave you with amazing souvenirs, it would also be a responsible way to support the local communities while you travel to Orissa.
+Shopping here will not just leave you with amazing souvenirs.
+It would also be a fabulous way to support the local communities while you travel to Orissa.

 Others are more open and don’t mind receiving visitors to show their traditions and sell their local products.
 Especially their housing, clothing as well and local craftsmanship are so unique and need to be preserved.
 Tourism can play an important role in that effort!

 A certain level of fitness is required as visitors have to hike through the mountains and jungle to these villages.
 But it would be all worth it to explore this very different side of India that so far has been mainly overlooked.

 However, if you don’t have the time to travel to Orissa so extensively, visit the Museum of Tribal Arts and Artifacts in Bhubaneswar – a great way to learn more about the cultures of the different tribes in Orissa.

-4. Heritage Properties
+4. Heritage Properties OF ORISSA

 Before the independence of India in 1947 Orissa was still ruled by many royal families who owned plenty of land and large pompous palaces.
 Many of these properties have since collapsed or were entirely neglected as these noble families lost their power.